-Thanks to this functional clarity, in a manner of speaking, this scent makes simple sense.
+Thanks to this functional clarity, in a manner of speaking, the fragrance makes simple sense.
 It does not try to be several things all at once.
-It possesses for me in this regard the simplicity of a chanson à boire, a drinking song, that waxes and wanes.
-It is a drinking song that is not typically bawdy à la Rabelais the jocund writer, but clear-minded like Rabelais the thinker and scientist.
-I don't think that he suffered from a schizoid personality, but let us say this to make a theoretical point.
+It possesses, for me, in this regard the simplicity of a chanson à boire, a drinking song, that waxes and wanes.
+It is a drinking song that is not typically bawdy à la Rabelais, the jocund writer, but clear-minded like Rabelais the thinker and scientist.

 Rabelais himself expressed his position on this by re-utilizing a classical contrast made between the smell of burning oil (study) and that of wine (inspiration),

 "L'odeur du vin, Ô combien est plus friand, riant, priant, plus celeste et delicieux que d'huile!
 Et prendray autant à gloire qu'on die de moi que plus en vin aye despendu que en huyle, que fist Demosthenes, quand de luy on disoit que plus en huile que en vin despendoit."